What is a "dry scoop"?The latest TikTok trends can pose a danger to your mind | ExBulletin

 This is especially dangerous for people who have undiagnosed coronary artery disease or who can cause potential arrhythmias and have a dangerous health impact.

-FDA warns doctors to stop using heart pumps that are directly linked to death
+“In people who have not been diagnosed with coronary artery disease, the heart needs more and more oxygen, which creates a mismatch between oxygen supply and demand, but an undiagnosed obstruction causes a shortage of supply, which It can lead to a heart attack, “said Busuri.
+“Elevated heart rate can also trigger potential arrhythmias, which can lead to stroke, among other things.”

-“In people with undiagnosed coronary artery disease, the heart needs more and more oxygen, which creates a discrepancy between oxygen supply and demand, but lack of supply due to undiagnosed obstruction.
-This leads to a heart attack, “said Busuri.
-“Elevated heart rate can also trigger potential arrhythmias, which can, among other things, cause a stroke.”
+Relation: Studies show that children on a vegan diet have good heart health but are at risk of growth

 “Dry scoops have no merit,” Busri warned.
 “Another method is gold standard body conditioning.
 With proper systematic diet and exercise programs, similar results can be achieved.
 In addition, these results have a positive effect on the body and heart.
 The result is a healthier heart, a more relaxed cardiovascular system, and a significantly reduced risk of heart disease. ”